Last Updated on 15th March 2019 by Sarah and Justin

 We took the train from Ljubljana to Zagreb.
-Tickets weren’t cheap, but they were easy to buy the morning we left from the ticket counter at the Ljubljana train station.
+Tickets were easy to buy the morning we left from the ticket counter at the Ljubljana train station.
 In 2017, a round-trip ticket from Ljubljana to Zagreb cost 18 EUR.
 It was a nice train and the scenery on the trip was quite pretty, especially along the Sava River.
 It’s supposed to take 2 hours and 20 minutes, but our train ended up sitting a little longer than normal at border control.

 Speaking of which, Croatia isn’t in the Schengen Zone, so bring your passport if you’re traveling to Zagreb from a Schengen country.
 And it’s not on the Euro.
-Its currency is the Croatian Kuna and some places we encountered didn’t take credit cards.
+The currency is the Croatian Kuna and some places we encountered didn’t take credit cards.
 So we took cash out at an ATM upon arrival.

 The main parts of Zagreb are separated into Upper Town and Lower Town.
 Arriving, you are in the Lower Town.
-Immediately you are faced with the beautiful Ledeni Park and Art Pavillion.
+Immediately you are faced with the beautiful Ledeni Park and Art Pavilion.
 It’s a grand welcome.
 This great yellow building is representative of the style of architecture throughout the city.
 If you continue walking straight, you’ll reach the center of the city, including Ban Jelačić Square, and eventually Upper Town.

 Dolac Market in Zagreb

 We had a delicious lunch at Vallis Aurea.
 It is located in the Lower Town, on the same street as the funicular to the Upper Town, but isn’t touristy at all.
 They offer a really great, inexpensive lunch special with a few options.
-We were happy to have hearty Croatian food during our one day there.
+We were happy to have hearty Croatian food during our one day in the country.

-Even though it was a lot for a day-trip (even the border control guards looked at us funny), we are very happy we made our day trip from Ljubljana to Zagreb.
+Even though it was a lot for one day (even the border control guards looked at us funny), we are very happy we made our day trip from Ljubljana to Zagreb.
 Zagreb is a great city with so much to see and do.
 We’ll definitely be back for another visit there and to see more of Croatia.